1. Introduction

 7. Disclosure of Personal Information & Use of Third-Party Services

-| Service Provider | Service Entrusted | Personal Data Retention and Usage Period |
+| Service Provider | Service Entrusted | Data Items Provided | Period of Retention and Use |

-| Google Workspace | Hosting services, email delivery | 5 years or until the purpose is fulfilled |
+| Google Workspace | Provision of hosting and email delivery services | Email address, service usage records | 5 years (or until the purpose is achieved) |

-| Google Maps | Display of maps and location information | Until host service termination or end of contract |
+| Google Maps | Provision of map services and location information display | Location data, IP address | Until termination of host's use or contract |

-| Stripe | Payment processing and settlement | During the period of service use and in accordance with Stripe’s privacy policy |
+| Stripe | Payment processing, settlement, and fraud prevention | Payment method information, transaction amount, email address | For the duration of service use and in accordance with Stripe's policy |

-| Twillio | Mobile phone SMS verification | Until the purpose of verification is fulfilled |
+| Twilio | SMS authentication and notification delivery | Mobile phone number | Until the purpose of authentication and notification is achieved |

 8. Disclosure of Personal Data and In-Platform Information Sharing

-Information voluntarily disclosed by users (e.g. reviews, ratings, profile details) may be made publicly available through the platform and may also be indexed by external search engines.
+- Publicly Visible Information: Information voluntarily disclosed by users (e.g. reviews, ratings, and profile details) may be made publicly available through the platform and may also be indexed by external search engines.
+Such information may remain visible for a certain period even after account deletion or a removal request.
+However, the Company will honor deletion requests within a reasonable scope upon user request (Contact: office@spacecloud.city).

-Users are advised to exercise caution when disclosing personal information in publicly visible areas and must be aware that such information may be accessible to an unspecified number of individuals.
+- Caution on Voluntary Disclosure: Users are advised to exercise caution when disclosing personal information in publicly visible areas and must be aware that such information may be accessible to an unspecified number of individuals.

 Management of third-party data sharing and processing